AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/developing/introduction/understand-test-results.md

 Clicar nos detalhes de qualquer página individual fornecerá informações sobre os elementos da página que foram avaliados e orientações para corrigir problemas se as oportunidades de aprimoramento forem detectadas.
 Os detalhes dos testes e as orientações associadas são fornecidos pelo Google Lighthouse.

 ![](assets/page-level-scores.png)

-## Execução de teste local {#local-test-execution}

-Como as classes de teste são testes JUnit, elas podem ser executadas a partir de Java IDEs comuns como Eclipse, IntelliJ, NetBeans e assim por diante.

-No entanto, ao executar esses testes necessariamente, será necessário definir uma variedade de propriedades do sistema esperadas pelos aem-testing-customers (e os clientes de teste Sling subjacentes).

-As propriedades do sistema são as seguintes:

-* `sling.it.instances - should be set to 2`
-* `sling.it.instance.url.1 - should be set to the author URL, for example, http://localhost:4502`
-* `sling.it.instance.runmode.1 - should be set to author`
-* `sling.it.instance.adminUser.1 - should be set to the author admin user, e.g. admin`
-* `sling.it.instance.adminPassword.1 - should be set to the author admin password`
-* `sling.it.instance.url.2 - should be set to the author URL, for example, http://localhost:4503`
-* `sling.it.instance.runmode.2 - should be set to publish`
-* `sling.it.instance.adminUser.2 - should be set to the publish admin user, for example, admin`
-* `sling.it.instance.adminPassword.2 - should be set to the publish admin password`